AI Agent Long-Term Memory: Architectures, Storage, and Retrieval Strategies

 Integrating Long-Term Memory into Agent Architectures

 The integration of long-term memory into an AI agent’s overall architecture is a critical design decision.
 It impacts how the agent perceives, reasons, and acts.
-Advanced AI agent architecture patterns often explicitly include dedicated memory modules.
+Advanced AI agent architecture patterns often explicitly include memory modules.

 Memory-Augmented Neural Networks